Aryanpatel8799/harvesthub/Backend/DEPLOYMENT.md

 - Add Render's IP to MongoDB Atlas whitelist if needed

 ### CORS
+- Currently set to `http://localhost:8080` for local development
-- Update `CLIENT_URL` to match your frontend domain
+- When you deploy your frontend, update `CLIENT_URL` to match your frontend domain
 - The backend is configured to allow multiple origins

 ## Step 5: Testing

 After deployment, test your API endpoints:

+## Step 6: Updating Frontend URL (When Frontend is Deployed)

+When you deploy your frontend, you'll need to update the `CLIENT_URL` environment variable:

+1. Go to your Render service dashboard
+2. Navigate to "Environment" tab
+3. Update `CLIENT_URL` to your frontend domain (e.g., `https://your-frontend.onrender.com`)
+4. Redeploy the service

+The backend will automatically allow requests from the new frontend domain.

 ```bash
 curl https://your-backend-name.onrender.com/